 Location: 97-99 Callisto Ct Sedona, AZ

 Devil’s Bridge is one of the most used of Sedona trails and for good reason!
-A short and mostly flat (asides from a short steep climb near the end) trail leads you to Sedona’s most striking feature: the largest sandstone arch known as Devil’s Bridge.
-The arch is quite a sight to see, although walking across it is even better!
-Assuming you are not scared of heights (there is a very steep drop off), walking across the arch and having someone take your pic on the other side is the must-do in Sedona.
+A short and mostly flat (asides from a short steep climb near the end) trail leads you to Sedona’s most striking feature: the largest sandstone arch.
+Walking across Devi’s Bridge is an exhilarating experience!
+Assuming you are not scared of heights (there is a very steep drop off), walking across the arch and having someone take your pic on the other side is the top thing to do in Sedona.
+What a great free souvenir to take home with you!
 Luckily, people are very friendly here so you should have no problem finding someone nice enough to take your photo!
-Challenging yourself to walk the arch is an exhilarating experience, and the resulting pic, the perfect free memento to take home with you!
-The bridge is actually not as narrow as it looks from pictures, however, you’ll have a blast showing friends and family members your big feat.
+The bridge is actually not as narrow as it looks, however, you’ll have a blast showing friends and family members your big feat.

-Despite being crowded pretty much the entire year and the hassle of finding parking (arrive early!), Devil’s Bridge is well worth considering for the breathtaking views and unique opportunity of walking across the largest sandstone arch.
+Despite being crowded pretty much the entire year and the hassle of finding parking (arrive early!), Devil’s Bridge is well worth considering.
+The breathtaking views and unique opportunity of walking across the largest sandstone arch easily places it on the best of Sedona list.
 Note: If you do not have a high clearance vehicle, you will need to start on the Mescal/Chuck Wagon trail, adding about 2 miles to your total distance, for a total of around 4 miles.
-Don’t worry as the mile or so journey along the ChuckWagon/Mescal trail is very scenic, easy, and peaceful!
+Don’t worry as the extra mileage is very scenic, easy in intensity, and peaceful!

 Distance: 4 miles RT (Mescal-Chuckwagon to Devil’s Bridge)

-Difficulty: Moderate (due to rough steep climb at the end)
+Difficulty: Moderate (due to a rough/steep climb at the end)

 Elevation gain: 400 ft